JuhyungSon/SimLab/README.md

 - NetworkPlayerSpawen: Allow the user to spawn in the scene.

-- ProgressBar: It represent that the progress of the video lecture.
+- ProgressBar: It represents the progress of the video lecture.

 - Rotate: Controls the rotation of the DC(Distillation Column) in the center of the desk in the lobby scenario.
 The user may view the DC from the lobby.

 - SceneTransitionManager: This code assists the user in moving from scene to scene.

-- VideoPlayBack: This code is responsible for managing the video lecture from the lobby scene.
+- VideoPlayBack: This code manages the video lecture from the lobby scene.

  **[Control Room]**